koninik/DiffusionPen/README.md

 </p>

 ## 🚀 Models on Hugging Face 🤗
-You can downlaod the pre-trained models from Hugging Face by clicking here: <a href="https://huggingface.co/konnik/DiffusionPen">https://huggingface.co/konnik/DiffusionPen</a>
+You can downlaod the pre-trained models from HF by clicking here: <a href="https://huggingface.co/konnik/DiffusionPen">https://huggingface.co/konnik/DiffusionPen</a>

 ## Training from scratch